lisapro/IPBM/README.md

   Now you have **IPBM.exe** file in your `path:\to\IPBM\build\Debug(Release)` directory.
 It needs `fabm.yaml` and `KaraSea.nc` files as input data.
 You can find it in `..\IPBM\data` folder.
 In case of running IPBM under Visual Studio remember to specify the working directory (`..\IPBM\data`).

+## Results visualisation

+For the IPBM output files visualisation you can use: https://github.com/lisapro/ice_brom_pic

 [Git]:https://git-scm.com/downloads
 [FABM]:http://fabm.net
 [CMake]:https://cmake.org/